blockside/arduinomylog-monitor/README.md

 wget https://gateway.ipfs.io/ipfs/[YOUR_CID_HERE]

 Important note: if you stop your ipfs daemon, your json file will probably no longer be accessible.
-You can use an ipfs dns to keep the json file updated despite your repeated uploads.
+You can use an ipfs dns to keep the json file updated into a webpage despite your repeated uploads.

 * Finally check an example here: